 Configure the Warehouse Mobile Devices Portal web application

-To enable the Warehouse Mobile Devices Portal application to interact with a particular Dynamics 365 for Operations server, you need to complete the following configuration steps after installation:
+To enable the Warehouse Mobile Devices Portal application to interact with a particular Finance and Operations server, you need to complete the following configuration steps after installation:

 Register a native application in Azure Active Directory for the Operations tenant.
 This application should have access to Microsoft Dynamics ERP.

-- Read the following guide to learn about Dynamics 365 for Operations custom service authentication: the Custom services section in the Dynamics 365 for Operations Services Technical Concepts Guide.
+- Read the following guide to learn about Finance and Operations custom service authentication: the Custom services section in the Dynamics 365 for Finance and Operations Services Technical Concepts Guide.